strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 * Completed Episodes are defined as those Episodes with an Episode End Date less than or equal to the report end date.
+* Completed Episodes must also have an Episode Start Date equal to or greater than the report start date.
 * Only Episodes with one or more Service Contacts in the reporting period are included in the analysis (referred to as 'active episodes').